sagarmahobia/dart_json_schema/README.md

 - Support for complex types (List, custom objects)
 - Support for optional and required fields
 - Simple `@Field` annotation with just three properties: title, description, and examples
+- Class-level `@JsonSchema` annotation for automatic schema generation
+- **Configuration-based schema generation** - Specify patterns to automatically treat files as if they have the `@JsonSchema` annotation
 - Build runner integration

 ## Installation